thesephist/x-oak-klisp/README.md

 ()
 ```

-Klisp has good design and [standard library support for working with iterable data types](lib/iter.klisp) like strings and lists.
-For example, the `list-of` macro generates a list from a count and a given expression.
-Here, we can use tools like this toss 100 fair coins.
+Klisp has good [standard library support for working with iterable data types](lib/iter.klisp) like strings and lists.
+For example, the `list-of` macro generates a list from a count and an expression.
+Here, we can use tools like this to toss 100 fair coins.

 ```clj
 λ (list-of 10 (rand-choice (list 'head' 'tail')))